Randomized hypergraph states and their entanglement properties: Bipartite Entanglement

 otherwise, the state is said to be \emph{entangled}.
-It means physically that the states are not correlated.
+Physically, this means that the states are uncorrelated.
 It is possible to prepare a product state using local operations: if Alice produces the state $\ket{\phi_A}$ and Bob independently produces $\ket{\phi_B}$.
-In this case, Alice measures an observable on system $A$ while Bob measures an observable on system $B$, the probabilities of the distinct outcomes factorize, meaning that the outcomes for Alice do not depend on the outcomes of Bob.
+In this case, Alice measures an observable in system $A$ while Bob measures an observable in system $B$, the probabilities of the distinct outcomes factorize, meaning that the outcomes for Alice do not depend on the outcomes of Bob.
 Nevertheless, usually due to the presence of noise in the system, most of times Alice and Bob prepare mixed states, a more general case where we cannot know \emph{a priori} the exact state of the system.
 In such situations, all we know is that the system is with some probabilities $p_i$ in one of some states $\ket{\phi_i}\in \mathfrak{H}$.
 Thus, it is necessary to represent it in some of the projectors of these states, using a density matrix in the form:

 with $\sum_i p_i=1$ and $p_i \geq 0$.
-This class of matrices is positive semidefinite (that is, its eigenvalues are non-negative) and Hermitian, since all the operator $\ket{\phi_i}\bra{\phi_i}$ are positive and Hermitian.
-And since any positive semidefinite matrix of trace, one can be interpreted as a density matrix of some state \cite{Phdthesis.2004.Guhne}, there is a geometrical picture of the set of all the states of the system as a convex set.
+This class of matrices is positive semidefinite (that is, its eigenvalues are non-negative) and Hermitian, since all operators $\ketbra{\phi_i}$ are positive and Hermitian.
+And since any positive semidefinite matrix of trace one can be interpreted as a density matrix of some state \cite{Phdthesis.2004.Guhne}, there is a geometrical picture of the set of all states of the system as a convex set.
 By convex set, we mean that given two states $\rho_1$ and $\rho_2$ it is possible to write their convex combination as

 that is again a state, where $\alpha \in [0,1]$ and the coefficients $p_i \geq 0$ in such cases are called convex weights.
-The property \eqref{eq:convex} is valid also for combinations of more than two states.
+The property \eqref{eq:convex} is also valid for combinations of more than two states.
 More details will be provided in Sec. \ref{sec:gme}.